vitforlinux-gimp/AIMAGoR/README.md

 Then I thought that the name Aigor is witty, but not very original, then I thought that changing it for the new generation was a good idea.

 Now the addition of new functions will be introduced in AIMAGoR

+This program was written in Yad, and Bash only uses Wget to generate images through [https://pollinations.ai](https://pollinations.ai/)

+You can open images with Gimp (if installed), or save them to a folder in .jpg format

+The new suggest prompt function allows you to have suggestions directly from the AI

+The Autosave function allows you to have direct files saved in the/home/user_name/AIMAGoR folder

 (DEPENDENCIES - DIPENDENZE)